Convex MPC Whole Body Control RL Policy 2026

 dynamics

-• Single rigid-body dynamics with linearized rotation
+• Single rigid body dynamics with linearized rotation

 • 6D contact force formulation for passive ankles